Adult Mental Health Services

 Key Takeaways

-• Certified as a Community Behavioral Health Clinic (CCBHC), they offer trauma-informed care for depression, anxiety, trauma, and substance use.
+- CNS is a certified Community Behavioral Health Clinic (CCBHC).
+They offer trauma-informed care for depression, anxiety, trauma, and substance use.

 Supporting adults, older adults, and young adults through every stage of mental wellness

-CNS Healthcare helps over 8,600 people each year by offering mental health services for adults, older adults, and young adults.
-They provide outpatient therapy, case management, psychiatry, crisis support, and substance use recovery.
+CNS is a Community Behavioral Health Clinic (CCBHC) that helps over 8,600 people each year.
+They offer mental health resources and services for adults, older adults, and young adults.
+They also offer outpatient therapy, case management, psychiatry, crisis support, and substance use recovery.

-Community-based care grounded in dignity, accessibility, and long-term impact
+Community-based care grounded in dignity and long-term impact

-You deserve care that values your dignity and meets your unique needs.
-As a Certified Community Behavioral Health Clinic (CCBHC), CNS Healthcare provides compassionate, community-based support.
+You deserve care that values your dignity and meets your needs.
+CNS Healthcare provides compassionate, community-based support.

 Eligibility depends on specific needs, circumstances, and coordination with local agencies.
 Learn how to access support that fits your situation.

-If you need assistance managing daily activities or support for independent living, you may also be eligible.
+If you need assistance with daily activities or support for independent living, you may also be eligible.

 Services are provided based upon medical need- regardless of location, insurance, or ability to pay.
-Services are coordinated with other community and governmental organizations to ensure you receive proper support.
-Low-income individuals or those eligible for Medicaid may qualify easily.
+Low-income people or those eligible for Medicaid may qualify easily.

-To start, call (800) 615-0411 or email info@cnshealthcare.org for guidance.
+Call (800) 615-0411 or email info@cnshealthcare.org for guidance.
 You can get referrals through local healthcare providers, or community agencies.
-This straightforward process connects you quickly to care customized for your needs.

-Through this coordination, CNS helps streamline access to care like case management, therapy, and crisis support.
-Case Managers help connect people to additional programs such as Medicaid or the Food Assistance Programs.
+CNS helps streamline access to care like case management, therapy, and crisis support.
+Case Managers help connect people to other programs such as Medicaid or the Food Assistance Programs.

 Core Behavioral Health Services